-The development team can review the technical aspects of each product backlog item.
+The development team can review the technical aspects of each sprint backlog item.
 It helps them to decide how workable the item is to develop later during the Sprint.

 The scrum team selects high-priority tasks from the product backlog and assign them to each team member in the sprint planning.

 During sprint planning, the Scrum team can break down the user stories into separate tasks and technical details.
-It helps the team to accomplishes the backlog items planning better.
+It helps the team to accomplish the backlog items planning better.

 Now that you know all the definitions and advantages of sprint planning, it’s time to plan a session.
 Here we’ll give you some useful tips to design a practical sprint planning session to successfully execute your agile product development.